-Everyone looks forward to the warm summer sun and the outdoor sports and activities that accompany it.
-While the UV radiation from the sun provides us with many benefits, there are important risks to keep in mind with overexposure.
-UV radiation reaches the earth from the sun in the form of UVB and UVA rays.
-UVB radiation plays a key role in skin cancer while UVA rays, which penetrate the skin more deeply, are associated with wrinkling, leathering, and sagging.
+Perhaps this year more than ever, we are all looking forward to the warm summer sun and the outdoor sports and activities that it allows.
+But while the UV radiation from the sun provides us with many benefits, overexposure presents many risks.
+UV radiation reaches the earth from the sun in the form of UVB and UVA rays; UVB radiation plays a key role in skin cancer while UVA rays, which penetrate the skin more deeply, are associated with skin wrinkling, leathering and sagging.

-Here's how it works: it takes 20 minutes for your unprotected skin to start turning red.
-Using an SPF 15 sunscreen theoretically prevents reddening 15 times longer – about five hours.
-Another way to look at it is in terms of percentages: SPF 15 filters out approximately 93 per cent of all incoming UVB rays.
-SPF 30 keeps out 97 per cent and SPF 50 keeps out 98 per cent.
-The difference may seem negligible, but for light-sensitive individuals, or those with a history of skin cancer, those extra percentages will make an important difference.
-Furthermore, higher SPF values offer some safety margin, since most people generally do not apply enough sunscreen.
+Here’s how it works: it takes 20 minutes for your unprotected skin to start turning red.
+Using an SPF 15 sunscreen theoretically prevents reddening 15 times longer – usually for about five hours.
+Another way to look at it is in terms of percentages: SPF 15 filters out approximately 93% of all incoming UVB rays, SPF 30 keeps out 97% and SPF 50 keeps out 98%.
+The difference may seem negligible, but for light-sensitive individuals, or those with a history of skin cancer, those extra percentages make an important difference.
+Furthermore,higher SPF values offer some safety margin, since most people generally do not apply enough sunscreen.

 1. Do choose an SPF of no lower than 30 and no higher than 50, with at least three of the following active ingredients: salicylates, and/or cinnamates for UVB absorption; benzophenones (such as oxybenzone) for shorter-wavelength UVA protection; and avoben - zone, ecamsule (Mexoryl), titanium dioxide, or zinc oxide for the remaining UVA spectrum.